rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 1. **Consistency** - all scripts must follow the same pattern to produce meaningful diffs.
 2. **Idempotency** - generate DROP with IF EXISTS for every CREATE to re-run the scripts as many times as needed.
-3. **No** *USE [db name]* - it is [not supported by AZ SQL](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/use-transact-sql) and will get in the way if you need to re-create objects there.
+3. **No** "*USE [db name]*" - it is [not supported by AZ SQL](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/use-transact-sql) and will get in the way if you need to re-create objects there.
 4. **Minimalism** - generate scripts only for what you need.
 Any extra code or comments will get in the way.
-5. **One file per DB object**: you will need to diff and apply changes per object, so it's better to store them as separate files.
+5. **One file per DB object**: the granularity level required to produce meaningful diffs.

 We committed the very first output of the script generator to Git, one repo per DB.
-Then we combined them all under a single SSMS solution, one DB per project.
-That gave us the full power of SSMS UI with tracking of all code changes from then on.
+After that, we combined all scripts under a single SSMS solution, one DB per project.
+That gave us the full power of SSMS UI with tracking of all code changes in Git.

 #### Search strategies

-I don't think a single winning strategy for finding multipart names exists because of the myriad of ways the code can be written.
+There is probably no single winning strategy for finding multipart names because of the myriad of ways the T-SQL code can be written.
 We started our search in SSMS to at least get some understanding of the codebase.
 It was an easy way to search for keywords and look up the affected code.
 Once we knew what exactly we were looking for we started using GREP to output the search results in a structured form.

 **Sample GREP query**
 ```bash